 NOMA Hosts Its Annual Summer Architecture Camp Virtually

-The National Organization of Minority Architects recreates the Project Pipeline summer camp to serve kids online.
+The National Organization of Minority Architects recreates its Project Pipeline summer camp for kids online.

 The National Organization of Minority Architects (NOMA) has launched its annual Project Pipeline summer camps in an online format this year—a move that ensures the group can continue introducing 6th-through-12th graders to the fundamentals of architecture and design amid restrictions related to the COVID-19 pandemic.

 “Access to programs like Project Pipeline is important for minority students to provide them with knowledge about careers in architecture and urban planning as we look to make the field of design more representative of the communities we serve,” says Tiffany Brown, NOMA’s executive manager, citing the alarmingly small percent of licensed architects who are African American.
 (The number is less than 2 percent.)
 “Virtual learning isn’t the same as in-person learning.
 However, we need to push forward and try to meet students where they are, which is safe and at home during COVID-19.”